How to Get Your Child's Diapers Through CHIP

 About the Author

-Marlee Septak is the Marketing Copywriter for Aeroflow Urology.
-She has a passion for working with organizations that aim to better the world, such as Awareness Film Festival, The Borgen Project, and Aeroflow.
-She graduated from Columbia College Chicago and holds a Bachelor's degree in Journalism with a concentration in Magazine Writing.
+Marlee Septak is the Senior Content Specialist at Aeroflow Urology.
+She brings a deep understanding of incontinence and health conditions associated with it to her writing.
+She graduated from Columbia College Chicago and holds a Bachelor's degree in Journalism.
 Marlee has contributed to various magazines and blogs, including Borgen Magazine, Echo Magazine, Chicago Ideas Week, Assuaged, and Peaceful Dumpling.
 In her spare time, she enjoys traveling, trying new restaurants, and just sitting down with a good book.

 Disclaimer